-The web browser market has become a lot more interesting and challenging in the last year.
 Windows users now have the choice between four (five if you count the mediocre Safari as well) primary web browsers that they can use: Firefox, Google Chrome, Opera and Internet Explorer.
-Firefox and Internet Explorer have been dominating the web browser market last year but the the market is changing thanks to recent developments.

 If you look at Ghacks for instance you notice that 47% of all visitors that visited our site in the last year have been using Firefox followed by 35% Internet Explorer users, 7.34% Google Chrome users, 4.31% Safari and 3.52% Opera users.
 It is likely that the stats look similar on other technology sites whereas general websites still see Microsoft’s Internet Explorer at the top.

-The picture changes if you look at the stats of December 2009.
+The picture changes if you look at the stats for December 2009.
 Firefox lost almost 8% and ranks with 39% behind Internet Explorer which gained 6% and is now at 41%.
 Google Chrome managed to get another 2% and is close to breaking into the two digits with 9.67%.
 Safari and Opera both dropped about 0.5% each.

 Google Chrome manages to get marketing share because it it actively promoted by Google on sites like Amazon but also on Google’s own site as well.